 But you won't find them in the DUNGEON MASTER Guide.
 This is a reference book for running the AD&D game.
 We tried to minimize material that doesn't pertain to the immediate conduct of the game.

 Much of what's relevant to running an old-school game is found in the 1st edition DMG's "Campaign" chapter.
-Portions of that chapter could still be found scattered throughout the 2nd edition DMG, but much of it was cut, and that book had no dedicated campaign-running chapter of its own.
+Portions of that chapter could still be found scattered throughout the 2nd edition DMG, but much of it was cut, and the 2nd ed DMG has no dedicated campaign-running chapter of its own.
 Some of the key 1st edition "flavour" material that was removed was:

 |1st edition DMG's sample dungeon|

 2) The First Dungeon Adventure (pp. 96-100): Immediately after the above is a lengthy example of play, and notably it's centred around dungeon exploration.
 It explains such vital concepts as adventure setup, NPC roles, and how to describe things as a DM.
 It breaks out key concepts into subsections (Movement and Searching; Detection of Unusual Circumstances, Traps, and Hearing Noise; Doors).
 It adds a "live" example of play, written in narrative voice, in which a DM and a party engage in a game, with march order discussion, searches, and a combat all occurring.
-There is a much smaller (not quite a page) and simpler equivalent in the 2nd edition PHB, but, appearing as it does in that book and at the very start, it's nowhere near as useful for a DM aiming to figure out how to run things.
+There is a much smaller (not quite a page) and simpler equivalent in the 2nd edition PHB, but, appearing as it does in that book rather than the DMG, and at the very start (and so by necessity quite simple), it's nowhere near as useful for a DM aiming to figure out how to run things.